 1. The Linux® Command Line

 In today’s world, most of the users are familiar with the graphical user interface (GUI), and the vendors and pundits say that the command line interface is complicated and terrifying.
-Yes, it’s true that the graphical user interface makes the easy task easy, but the command line interface makes the difficult task possible.
+Yes, the graphical user interface makes the easy task easy, but the command line interface makes the difficult task possible.

-This Linux learning book consists of various sections including learning the shell, Terminal emulator and commands, understanding the file system directory, exploring the system, Linux admin cheat sheet on manipulating the files and directories, working with various Linux command in the different shell environment, redirecting standard output and errors, learn how the shell works, advance keyboard tricks for using the command line, and much more.
+This Linux learning book consists of various sections, including learning the shell, Terminal emulator and commands, understanding the file system directory, exploring the system, Linux admin cheat sheet on manipulating the files and directories, working with various Linux command in the different shell environment, redirecting standard output and errors, learn how the shell works, advance keyboard tricks for using the command line, and much more.